Key takeaways

 - The best strategy depends on your debt levels, financial situation, and personal preferences.

 We’ve put together a few strategies to help you efficiently reduce your credit card bills and become debt-free!
+Let’s go over debt relief programs’ pros and cons to help you find the right one for you.

 Pay more than the minimum